brrd/lodapi/README.md

 ### `listClasses(classType: "entities" | "entries" | "persons")`

-List classes defined in editorial model.
+List classes defined in editorial model. `getDetail()` can be used to get more information about each individual class.

 ### `listTypes(classType: "entities" | "entries" | "persons", classname: string)`

 **Lodeladmin access level is required.**

-List available types for an entity, entry or person class.
+List available types for an entity, entry or person class. `getDetail()` can be used to get more information about each individual type.

 ### `getDetails(lo: "entities" | "entries" | "persons" | "tablefields" | "options", id: number)`